singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 For the purpose of this tutorial we'll select the *“jekyll-netlify-cms-demo”* repo we just pushed to GitHub.

 #### Step 5: Configure Your Settings
-netlify can detect the build command you need with most site generators, Jekyll being one of them:
+Netlify can detect the build command you need with most site generators, Jekyll being one of them:
 ![Configure Settings](/uploads/configurerepo.png)

 In most cases, there's nothing we need to configure, but for this build we need to set an environment variable under the environment tab, as seen below: